 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-St Saviour's Hospital is a medieval charitable institution located in Suffolk, England.
-The hospital was founded in the late medieval period to provide care and shelter for the poor and infirm.
-It represents an important example of the almshouse tradition that became widespread in England during the fifteenth and sixteenth centuries.
-The surviving structures reflect the architectural character typical of such institutions, with arrangements designed to accommodate residents and facilitate the provision of charitable services.
+St Saviour's Hospital is a medieval almshouse located in Suffolk, England, founded in the fourteenth century to provide shelter and care for the poor and infirm.
+The institution represents an important example of charitable provision in medieval England, reflecting both ecclesiastical and civic responsibility for vulnerable populations.
+The surviving structure demonstrates the architectural conventions typical of such establishments, with arrangements designed to accommodate residents whilst facilitating the administration of charitable relief.
+The hospital remained in use through subsequent centuries, undergoing modifications that reflect changing approaches to poor relief and healthcare provision.

 St Saviour's Hospital is a scheduled monument protected by Historic England under reference 1003760.
 View the official record →

-St Saviour's Hospital is a medieval charitable institution located in Suffolk, England.
+St Saviour's Hospital is a medieval almshouse located in Suffolk, England, founded in the fourteenth century to provide shelter and care for the poor and infirm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003760.

 St Saviour's Hospital is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003760.